Below are the most frequent questions asked about The “Me” Retreat. Feel free to contact Geese directly with any additional questions.

 If your friend or spouse or partner is also registered for The “Me” Retreat, you are more than welcome to attend together and even stay together in the lodge or in a yurt.
 Every room, be it in the lodge or yurt, has an extra bed.
 Again, because the focus of this retreat is around taking solo time, we’d ask that you carve out enough solo time during the three days to make this retreat truly worthwhile for both of you.
 Either way, let us know your plans when you register.

-Most of these kind of questions can be answered on their website under FAQ.
+Most of these kind of questions can be answered on the Joyful Journey website under FAQ.
 The elevation is at 7700 feet.
 Warm days and cool nights.
 Expect to bring comfortable clothes, tennis shoes, a light to medium jacket, swimwear for the hot springs, shorts, sunblock, etc. We’ll also send out more details to participants on what to bring as we get closer to the retreat.

 The “Me” Retreat covers: